DanielJDufour/get-content-type/README.md

 > Gets the Content Type for a URL

 # Features
+- Avoids downloading the whole file
+- Works with HTTP and HTTPS
 - Zero Dependencies
+- Follows 301 Redirects
 - Works even when HEAD requests are blocked (because it uses GET)

-- Avoids downloading the whole file
-- Works on HTTP and HTTPS
+# Limitations
-- Works only in NodeJS
+- Only works in NodeJS

 # Install
 ```bash